Shadows of generalised Hayward spacetimes : in vacuum and with plasma: Shadow of Generalised Hayward metric

-Setting $ \sigma =1,\; 0<\kappa\leq\frac{4}{3\sqrt{3}}$ reduces the metric in eq.(\ref{eq:dimensionless_metric}) to that of the regular Hayward BH case which was the original metric to be deformed to give rise to the generalized metric.
+Setting $ \sigma =1,\; 0<\kappa\leq\frac{4}{3\sqrt{3}}$ reduces the metric in eq.\eqref{eq:dimensionless_metric} to that of the regular Hayward BH case which was the original metric to be deformed to give rise to the generalized metric.
+For this spacetime, all the curvature scalars remain finite for the complete range of the manifold and hence it is considered as a regular BH solution.
 The metric functions reduce to $f_{1}(x)=f(x)= 1- \frac{2 x^{2}}{x^{3}+ 2\kappa^{2}}$ and is characterized with two horizons corresponding to the roots of $g_{tt}=0$.
 Solving eq.\eqref{eq:V} for the photon sphere radius results in a sixth-order polynomial equation, which has been solved numerically.
 The polynomial equation has only two positive roots ($x_{\rm ph1}, x_{\rm ph2}$), of which, we are interested in the one outside the outer horizon.
-Fig.\ref{fig:HBH_roots} shows the position of ($x_{\rm ph1}, x_{\rm ph2}$) with respect to the outer horizon.
-The larger of the two photon spheres, i.e. $x_{\rm ph2}$, denoted by the brown curve in Fig.\ref{fig:HBH_roots}, lies outside the outer horizon and hence gives rise to the shadow.
-We then calculate the $\dddot{x}$ for the photon orbit corresponding to $x_{\rm ph2}$ shown in brown curve in Fig.\ref{fig:HBH_shadow} and conclude that they are all unstable.
-The corresponding shadow radius is shown as the blue curve in Fig.\ref{fig:HBH_shadow} where the Schwarzschild shadow radius (magenta curve) is also shown for comparison.
+Fig.(\ref{fig:HBH_roots}) shows the position of ($x_{\rm ph1}, x_{\rm ph2}$) with respect to the outer horizon.
+The larger of the two photon spheres, i.e. $x_{\rm ph2}$, denoted by the brown curve in Fig.(\ref{fig:HBH_roots}), lies outside the outer horizon and hence gives rise to the shadow.
+We then calculate the $\dddot{x}$ for the photon orbit corresponding to $x_{\rm ph2}$ shown in brown curve in Fig.(\ref{fig:HBH_shadow}) and conclude that they are all unstable.
+The corresponding shadow radius is shown as the blue curve in Fig.(\ref{fig:HBH_shadow}) where the Schwarzschild shadow radius (magenta curve) is also shown for comparison.

 The introduction of homogeneous plasma profile leads to increase in shadow radius with increasing $k_0$ as shown in Fig.(\ref{fig:HBH_homo_shadow}) while the reduction in the shadow radius is seen for the non-homogeneous plasma as the plasma parameter $k_x$ increases, shown in Fig.(\ref{fig:HBH_nonhomo_shadow}).
-The difference in the shadow radius in the presence and absence of plasma is shown as a function of metric and plasma parameters in Fig.\ref{fig:HBH_homo_diffrence} for the homogeneous plasma and in Fig.\ref{fig:HBH_nonhomo_diffrence} for the non-homogeneous case.
+The difference in the shadow radius in the presence and absence of plasma is shown as a function of metric and plasma parameters in Fig.(\ref{fig:HBH_homo_diffrence}) for the homogeneous plasma and in Fig.(\ref{fig:HBH_nonhomo_diffrence}) for the non-homogeneous case.